|The Spirit of Unity Pervades at the Gangneung Danoje Festival|

 ◆◆ Danogut (단오굿)

-The Danogut is performed by Gangneung’s most well-known female shaman, who prays for the health and happiness of all the people at the festival.
-The shaman speaks with the spirits and chants as she performs the dances and rituals.
+The Danogut is performed by Gangneung's most well-known female shaman, who prays for the health and happiness of all the people at the festival.
+There are many different versions to this performance, with about 20 variations both slight and major.
+However, the basic form of speaking to spirits, dancing and chanting are found in each version.

 ◆◆ Gwanno Mask Drama (관노 가면극)